vrickey123/AdapterDelegateCards/README.md

 2. Separate Layout, Style, and Text Style
 3. Compose card style with a JSON model

+Following these principles, we will get 15 different card variants with just three Adapter Delegates.

 ## RecyclerView Adapter vs Adapter Delegates
 The main objective of the Adapter Delegate system is to favor composition over inheritence when using the RecyclerView. **We will create Cards instead of Adapters.**